-Many patients are treated based on an empirical diagnosis provided the treatment is safe and cost-effective.
-Examples of such interventions include lifestyle interventions, pelvic floor muscle training for stress and urgency incontinence, bladder training and antimuscarinic medications for overactive bladder, and alpha-receptor antagonists for outlet obstruction in men and women.
-Should a patient fail to respond to the above measures, or if treatment is potentially hazardous or expensive, then a urodynamic evaluation is desirable.
+Many patients are treated once a diagnosis is made on the basis of the history and clinical examination provided the treatment is safe and cost-effective.
+Examples of such interventions include lifestyle modifications, pelvic floor muscle training for stress, urgency or mixed incontinence, bladder training and antimuscarinic medications for overactive bladder and alpha-receptor antagonists for outlet obstruction in men and women.
+Should a patient present with complex voiding dysfunction, fail to respond to the above measures, has had a previous surgical intervention or if treatment is potentially hazardous, then a urodynamic evaluation is desirable.